nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.1.
 Adding tag(s) to a person: `addTagPerson`

-You can add tag(s) to a person, so that you can better organise your persons.
+You can add tag(s) to a person, so that you can better organise your contact list.

 <h4>Format:</h4>